My Account

 How to Build Your Own Investment Portfolio

 Looking to put your money to work for the future?
-An investment plan is a critical step.
+Having the right investments is critical, but don’t miss the first step: creating an investment plan.
 Whether you’ve already begun saving or are just starting out, it’s important to have a target in mind.
-That will help determine how much you need to put away, what level of risk you should take and what investments you choose.
+That will help determine how much you need to put away, how much risk you should take and what investments you choose.

 1. Define Your Financial Goal(s)